Spectral clustering of Markov chain transition matrices with complex eigenvalues: Introduction

 The system states and transition rates can be summarized into a transition matrix $P$, which allows to calculate the specific probability that the process, in its next step, switches from one particular state to another \cite{ANDRILLI2010491}.
 Upon specific system conditions and assumptions (e.g., thermodynamic equilibrium), and by analyzing the eigendecomposition of the matrix $P$, we can furthermore obtain additional information about the system dynamics \cite{husic2018markov}.
 Such information includes, for example, the identification of metastable sets (also known as \textit{macrostates}).
 Macrostates represent long-lived system states on the slow time-scale (i.e., with long kinetic distance) and are therefore defined as sub-sets of the state space, in which the system spends a long time before transitioning to the next macrostate \cite{fackeldey2018spectral}.
 By reducing the system from (possibly infinitely) many microstates to a few macrostates, it is easier to analyze the global process structure and to interpret and understand the system dynamics and the general transition behavior of the Markov chain on long times scales \cite{roblitz2013fuzzy}

 By using spectral clustering methods, one can identify the macrostates through the eigen-decomposition of the matrix $P$ \cite{fackeldey2018spectral}.
-An eminent example of such a method is the robust Perron Cluster Analysis (PCCA+), which groups microstates into macrostates such that transitions between macrostates are slow, and transitions within them are fast \cite{roblitz2013fuzzy}.
+An eminent example of such a method is the Robust Perron Cluster Analysis (PCCA+), which groups microstates into macrostates such that transitions between macrostates are slow, and transitions within them are fast \cite{roblitz2013fuzzy}.
 The result is a coarse-grained system representation, also known as \textit{Markov State Model (MSM)}, that describes the system behavior on a long time-scale \cite{chodera2014markov,husic2018markov,reuter2018generalized}.
 A MSM consists of a finite, discrete state space of size $N$and a coarse-grained transition probability matrix, $P_c$, which contains the conditional probabilities for transitions between the $n$ ($n<<N$) metastable sub-sets (macrostates) of the system \cite{chodera2014markov}.

-The PCCA+ method, as described in \cite{roblitz2013fuzzy}, works for both reversible and non-reversible Markov chains with real dominant eigenvalues, but it does not consider cases with complex eigenvalues.
+As described in \cite{roblitz2013fuzzy}, PCCA+ works for both reversible and non-reversible Markov chains with real dominant eigenvalues, but it does not consider cases with complex eigenvalues.
 Complex eigenvalues, however, are common for transition matrices of non-reversible Markov chains, and characteristic for circular chains.
-Therefore, in 2018, the PCCA+ method was extended to the Generalized PCCA+ (G-PCCA+) method \cite{fackeldey2018spectral}, which employs a real Schur-decomposition instead of an eigen-decomposition.
-G-PCCA+ includes two sub-routines, one for the calculation of the full Schur-decomposition and one for sorting the Schur-vectors \cite{fackeldey2018spectral}.
+Therefore, in 2018, the \textit{generalized} PCCA+ method (GenPCCA, sometimes also denoted as G-PCCA) \cite{fackeldey2018spectral,reuter2019generalized}, which employs a conceptually more difficult real Schur-decomposition instead of an eigen-decomposition, was developed.
+GenPCCA includes two sub-routines, one for the calculation of the full Schur-decomposition and one for sorting the Schur-vectors.
 As reported in \cite{brandts2002matlab}, these two sub-routines are computationally ineffective for large eigenvalue problems in Matlab.

-This caveat of G-PCCA+ has encouraged us to introduce a faster but equally accurate algorithm for coarse-graining large stochastic matrices with complex eigenvalues.
-The method we present in this article is the same as the original PCCA+ \cite{roblitz2013fuzzy}, with the exception of specific adjustments that allow an efficient application to complex-valued eigenvalue problems.
-To highlight these modifications and to distinguish the method from the original PCCA+ and the G-PCCA+ algorithms, we will refer to it as cPCCA+ throughout this article, where 'c' stands for 'complex'.
-To demonstrate the efficiency of cPCCA+, we will compare its results and runtimes with those of G-PCCA+.
+The method we present in this article extends the application domain of PCCA+ \cite{roblitz2013fuzzy} to Markov chains with a complex eigen-decomposition.
+We refer to this new approach as cPCCA+, where 'c' stands for 'complex-valued', in order to contrast it with the Schur based GenPCCA and the original PCCA+.